 Stories of life

-Tabor College in Adelaide, has published a book for a few years now.
-It is a compilation of stories of Faith.
-John contributed a chapter to the book ‘Papa’s Shoes and other stories of life’ in 2019, and ‘Three Dummies in a Dinghy: and other Stories of Life’ in 2018.
+Tabor College in Adelaide has published the book for a few years now.
+The book is a compilation of stories of Faith, and John contributed a chapter to the following books

-Click on the book covers to purchase the books.
+Click on the book covers, or the links, to purchase the books.

 More information about John’s writing, publishing and book project management can be found on the Australian Society of Authors.